Updated February 2019

 4. List your business with Google

 Google is the number-one search engine in the world, so it’s a no-brainer to be listed with them, as they have their own business directory.
-(Google Places used to be under the Local tab, but now it’s all done with Google Plus.
-It is a bit confusing, but it’s absolutely essential for being found online.)
+Google My Business is now making up for 25% of Local SEO so if you want your photo or creative business to be found for your local market, you need to be utiliizng Google My Business.
 To list your business on Google, you need to go HERE!

 Follow the instructions they give to list your business, and then they will send you a postcard with a PIN (Personal Identification Number).
 Once you upload the PIN, there is a waiting period for approval which can be weeks or months.
 If you have never updated the PIN, then most likely you don’t have a Google listing.
 To check your listing, Google yourself on http://www.maps.google.com.
 If you see a dual listing, contact Google to adjust the listings to ensure your business information is correct.

 Bonus Tip: You should be using the Google Posts!
 This helps your listing stand out in Google Results.
 I go into full details in my Local SEO E-Book

 5. Get Google Reviews